webex/spark-ios-sdk-example/README.md

 The "// MARK: " labels in source code have distinguished the SDK calling and UI views paragraphes.
 Below is code snippets of the SDK calling in the demo.

-1. Setup SDK with app infomation, and authorize access to Spark service in SparkContext.swift
+1. Setup SDK with app infomation, and authorize access to Spark service
    ```swift
    class SparkEnvirmonment {
     static let ClientId = "your client ID"